 Patient Directory: Our hospitals maintain a list of inpatients so that family members and other visitors can locate you or call you or get information about you while you are in the hospital.
 The list, called a patient directory, will include your name, room number, general condition (such as fair, stable, or critical), and your religion (if any).
 We will disclose this information to anyone who asks for you by name including family, friends or members of the press.
 Your religious affiliation will be disclosed only to clergy members.
 If you do not want this information included in the hospital's patient directory, please notify the hospital Admitting Department at the time of your admission.

 Family Members and Others Involved in Your Care: The Network may disclose your medical Information to your family members or friends who are involved in your care, or to someone who helps to pay for your care.
 The Network may leave information regarding your upcoming office visits and appointments as messages at your home or on an answering machine.
 The Network may also disclose your medical information to disaster relief organizations to help locate individuals during a disaster.
+The Network may also use or disclose your Medical Information to notify, or assist in the notification, of a family member, a personal representative or a person responsible for your care of your location, general condition or death.
 If you do not want the Network to disclose your medical information to family members or others in these circumstances, please notify the hospital nursing staff during your next hospital admission, and/or our practice office staff at your Lincoln physician practice.

 Charitable Contributions: Since John C Lincoln is a non-profit organization, many of our patients like to make contributions.
 The John C. Lincoln Health Foundation may contact you in the future to raise donations for the Network or its programs.
 If you do not want the Foundation to contact you for fundraising please notify them by phone at (602) 331-7860, or by e-mail to firstname.lastname@example.org.